CZ-NIC/knot-resolver/modules/http/README.rst

 HTTP services
 =============

+.. tip:: In most distributions, the ``http`` module is available from a separate package ``knot-resolver-module-http``.
+The module isn't packaged for openSUSE.

 This module does the heavy lifting to provide an HTTP and HTTP/2 enabled server which provides few built-in services and also allows other modules to export restful APIs and websocket streams.